why media literacy?

 Media literacy education takes as its subject any number of media examples, including films, television shows, newspaper articles, websites and blogs, songs and music videos, social media, and much more.
-Media literacy is an umbrella to consider other literacies, including news literacy, visual literacy, technology and platform literacy, and data literacy.
+Media literacy is an umbrella to consider other literacies, including news literacy, visual literacy, information literacy, technology and platform literacy, and data literacy.

 A number of initiatives have been developed over the years to help improve the way young people “access, analyze, evaluate and create” these media forms.
 Indeed, several projects have been designed specifically to be integrated into the activities of high school educators.